 Superbowl Sunday is just around the corner, and I can tell you one thing that will be couch side at our house: Buffalo chicken wings.
 At this point, I have enough tasty Whole30 snacks up my sleeve that no one will be the wiser if I keep our entire menu clean.
 The only problem with these bad boys is portion control.
 (And no, I didn’t cheat and have any of the frothy beer in the photo!)

 Buffalo Chicken Wings

 Made with ghee and Whole30 complaint hot sauce, these wings are super tasty and hard to resist.
-As long as you serve them with Whole30 ranch for dipping, they are a sugar-free, dairy-free and gluten-free treat.
+As long as you serve them with Whole30 ranch for dipping, they are a sugar-free and gluten-free treat.

 1/4 cup ghee

 1/4-1/2 tsp cayenne pepper (optional for a super spicy version)

 3 pounds chicken wings

 Preheat oven to 450 degrees.
 If you have convection, use it to keep the heat circulating in the oven.
 It will help make the skin of the chicken wings crispier.

 In a small sauce pan over medium heat, warm the ghee and the hot sauce.
 Add the cayenne if you’re using it.
 Stir until the ghee melts.
 Set aside and let cook for 5-10 minutes.